Update a client workspace’s have list without actually copying any files.

 - The other users copy the newly synced files from the first user’s client workspace into their own client workspaces using their local OS file-copying commands.

 p4 flush files @firstworkspace, which brings their client workspaces' have lists into sync with the files copied into the client workspaces in the last step.

 p4 flushmoves no files across the slow link, the process can be much faster then running the same

 joethat has a

-/usr/joe/project1need to be included in the workspace, and accomplishes this by using
+/usr/joe/project1need to be included in the workspace, and uses

 p4 clientto change the

-p4 sync, he’s surprised to see that Perforce deletes every non-open file in the client workspace and replaces it with an identical copy of the same file!
+p4 sync, he is surprised to see that Helix Server deletes every non-open file in the client workspace and replaces it with an identical copy of the same file!

-p4 flush #haveinstead.
-This would have updated his client workspace’s have list to reflect the files' "new" locations without actually copying any files.
+p4 flush #haveto update the client workspace’s have list to reflect the "new" locations of the files without actually copying any files.

 p4 flush is an alias for